a02436729/BIOL3070-peasley/kp-musicandpainfinaldraft.md

-Fibromyalgia is a medical condition that presents through symptoms “including fatigue, sleep disturbances, cognitive dysfunction, and depressive episodes… chronic fatigue syndrome, irritable bowel syndrome (IBS), irritable bladder syndrome or interstitial cystitis, and temporomandibular disorder (TMD).”
+Fibromyalgia is a medical condition that presents through symptoms “including fatigue, sleep disturbances, cognitive dysfunction, and depressive episodes, chronic fatigue syndrome, irritable bowel syndrome (IBS), irritable bladder syndrome or interstitial cystitis, and temporomandibular disorder (TMD).”
 Such a disease negatively impacts an individual’s ability to function in daily life.
 With no easy option for